Attain App Accessibility Features

 Android scaled type: For Android, scaled text sizes available to users depend on the device and manufacturer.
 Standard Android includes at least four size options.

-For Attain ‘s purposes, we provided screens at the default, 125% and 200%.
+For Attain‘s purposes, design provided screens guidance to engineering in the default, 125% and 200%.
 Designs followed many of the same techniques as iOS, like breaking lines, putting things side by side, only scaling images with text.

 Designed features are passed off to engineering with detailed accessibility annotations and focus order.
 This helps engineering partners to build designs to spec and limits a11y defects in the final app releases.